brucou/react-state-driven/README.md

 Note:
 - we render the user interface with the `GalleryApp` component (`renderWith`)
-- we use Rxjs (`stateTransducerRxAdapter`) for event handling between the component and the interfaced systems
+- we use Rxjs for event handling between the component and the interfaced systems
 - we kick start the machine with the `START` event (`options.initialEvent`)
 - inputs received from the interfaced systems (network responses or user inputs) are translated